Colorado Avalanche: 2000–01 Stanley Cup champions

 In the playoffs, Colorado swept their conference quarterfinals against the Vancouver Canucks.
 In the conference semifinals, the Avalanche defeated the Los Angeles Kings in seven games, after having wasted a 3–1 lead.
 After the last game of the series, Peter Forsberg underwent surgery to remove a ruptured spleen and it was announced he would not play until the following season.
 The injury was a huge upset for the team – former NHL goaltender Darren Pang considered it "devastating... to the Colorado Avalanche".
 The team would overcome Forsberg's injury; in the conference finals, Colorado defeated the St. Louis Blues 4–1 and progressed to the Stanley Cup Final, where they faced the defending champion New Jersey Devils.
 The Avalanche came back from a 3–2 series deficit and won the series 4–3, marking the second year in a row that the defending champions lost in the Cup Final series, as the Devils themselves defeated the Dallas Stars in 2000.
 After being handed the Cup from NHL commissioner Gary Bettman, captain Joe Sakic immediately turned and gave it to Ray Bourque, capping off Bourque's 22-year career with his only championship.
 Sakic was the playoffs' leading scorer with 26 points (13 goals and 13 assists).
-He won the Hart Memorial Trophy, given to the NHL's most valuable player during the regular season; the Lady Byng Memorial Trophy, awarded to the player that has shown the best sportsmanship and gentlemanly conduct combined with performance in play; the Lester B. Pearson Award; and shared the NHL Plus/Minus Award with Patrik Elias of the Devils.
+He won the Hart Memorial Trophy, given to the NHL's most valuable player during the regular season; the Lady Byng Memorial Trophy, awarded to the player that has shown the best sportsmanship and gentlemanly conduct combined with performance in play; the Lester B. Pearson Award; and shared the NHL Plus/Minus Award with Patrik Eliáš of the Devils.
 Patrick Roy won the Conn Smythe Trophy as the MVP of the playoffs.
 Shjon Podein was awarded the King Clancy Memorial Trophy for significant humanitarian contributions to his community, namely his work on charitable organizations and his own children foundation.
 Ray Bourque and Joe Sakic were elected to the NHL's First All-Star Team.
 Rob Blake was elected to the Second All-Star Team.